mpolitano/bounded-exhaustive-api/tutorial.md

 To list the public methods of a class.
 This can help us correctly write the signature of  builders methods.

+**Note**: *BEAPI* is able to  automatically identify builders methods for classes under test.
+For a description about  how to compute builders methods automatically, you can access to the  replication Package of *BEAPI* [here](https://github.com/mpolitano/bounded-exhaustive-api-testgen/blob/main/RUN_BEAPI.md).

 * * *

 Go back to [Table of Contents](README.md)